Former Fiat Chrysler CEO Sergio Marchionne had 'serious illness' for over a year

 Fiat Chrysler issued a statement saying it’s “not in a position to comment” on the hospital’s statement, adding that the company “had no knowledge of the facts relating to Mr. Marchionne’s health” due to medical privacy.

-The automaker had announced that Marchionne, 66, was scheduled to undergo shoulder surgery in June.
+The automaker had announced that Marchionne, 66, was scheduled to undergo shoulder surgery in late June.

 More from FOX Business